cmhoove14/DDNTD/notebook.md

 # 7/8/2019
 Worked on presentation for NIMBioS July 2019 talk.
 Realized that discrete time model isn't necessary to build transition and utility matrices for MDPtoolbox and extracting relevant values of $I_t$ and $W_t$ in the Garchitorena et al model at relevant time steps to construct these matrices actually gives way more flexibility in terms of implementing interventions

+# 7/9/2019
+Ran simulations using differential equation model to identify optimal treatment allocations over values of $\mathcalP$, $R_0$, $T$, and $M$.
+Added function to simulate transmission through time with these inputs and return best treatment allocation $A_t$.
+Added density-dependent version of Garchitorena et al model with human to environment transmission a parabolic function of prevalence in the human population such that it decreases towards 0 at 0 prevalence and at 1 prevalence and peaks at 0.5 prevalence, simulating effects of both positive and negative density dependence

 # To-dos
 ### Derive $R_{eff}$ for age stratified model
 ### Stochastic age stratified model